eduMFA/eduMFA/doc/policies/conditions.rst

   The result of the comparison determines if the request matches the condition or not.

 .. note:: There are situations in which the currently handled user cannot be determined.
-If privacyIDEA encounters a policy with ``userinfo`` conditions in such a situation, it throws an error and the current request is aborted.
+If eduMFA encounters a policy with ``userinfo`` conditions in such a situation, it throws an error and the current request is aborted.

-   Likewise, privacyIDEA raises an error if ``Key`` refers to an unknown userinfo attribute, or if the condition definition is invalid due to some other reasons.
+   Likewise, eduMFA raises an error if ``Key`` refers to an unknown userinfo attribute, or if the condition definition is invalid due to some other reasons.
    More detailed information are then written to the logfile.